ss00831/milestone4/README.md

 ```

 7. Run the webpage
-- Click "Open app" button on the Heroku dashboard page or write https://lapland-in-sweden.herokuapp.com/ on your web browser.
+- Click the "Open app" button on the Heroku dashboard page or write https://lapland-in-sweden.herokuapp.com/ on your web browser.

 #### AWS Amazon: Store static files and media files.